 |Philadelphia, PA||$1,100 – $3,500|

 |Pheonix, AZ||$1,000 – $3,300|

 The Cost of a Colonoscopy Based on the Facility

 Colonoscopies can be performed in an outpatient or inpatient facility.
 Outpatient facilities, such as a clinic, don’t require hospitalization and are also known as ambulatory care.
 Inpatient facilities, such as hospitals, require admission and usually a brief or extended stay.

 - Inpatient Facility Average: $4,350

-As you can see, the inpatient facility average cost is 41% higher than the outpatient facility.
-Therefore, it’s important to understand where you will be receiving the procedure and whether or not you can afford the cost.
+As you can see, the inpatient facility's average cost is 41% higher than the outpatient facility.
+Therefore, it’s important to understand where you will receive the procedure and whether or not you can afford the cost.